We look forward to welcoming you to the Defence College for Military Capability Integration.

 To mark your visit, our Communications Team may ask to take photos of you while you are here.
 These photos will be used on the Defence Academy’s, and possibly MOD’s, website, social media, and internal communications systems to showcase the visit.

-If a photographer is present during your visit, they will make themselves known to you.
-If you do not wish to be photographed, please let the photographer know.
-They will be able to anonymise photos (e.g. by only including backs of heads) or may decide not to cover the visit at all.
+If a photographer is present during your visit, they will introduce themselves to you.
+If you do not wish to be photographed, please inform the photographer.
+They can anonymise photos (e.g. by only including backs of heads) or choose not to cover the visit at all.

 If photos are planned for external use, you may request digital copies of the photos taken during your visit.
 Due to MOD licencing rules, these will need to be attributed to ‘Crown Copyright’.